playcanvas/editor-api/README.md

 NOTE: Build the docs after you commit any API changes, otherwise the code links in the docs might point to the wrong lines.

-NOTE: The `EntityProperties.md` and `AssetProperties.md` documents are created externally.
-When you build the docs, revert those 2 documents (or update them externally).
+NOTE: The following documents are created externally.
+When you build the docs, revert those documents (or update them externally):
+* `EntityProperties.md`
+* `AssetProperties.md`
+* `SceneSettingsProperties.md`

 # Tests